fruit13ok/CodersLiveHack/CodersLiveHack proposal.md

     Not store GitHub data, commit data can be change, request each time.
     -schema: _id, proj name, proj task, project tag (user define), languages, project start timestamp (x-axis date and time), task time spent until complete or abandon (y-axis duration), total project time spend, productive level, distraction level.

+3. **Tentative Milestones** [10 weeks total, 400 hours total]
+  1. `Basic interface and navigation` [24 hours subtotal]
+  After this stage user can navigate between each pages, and have a basic feel of this app.
+  Each pages basic interface.
+[8 hours]
+  Placeholders for input / output elements.
+[9 hours]
+  Navigation between pages.
+[7 hours]
+  2. `Setup task list page` [2 hours subtotal]
+  After this stage user can input one task at a time to build a task list and display the list.
+  Text field for user input.
+[1 hour]
+  Task list to display whole day's tasks.
+[1 hour]
+  3. `Tracking timer page` [8 hours subtotal]
+  After this stage user can select a task and start to track it with timer, each task will show time usage.
+  Timer page for selected task with buttons.
+[3 hours]
+  Change basic list to custom list with timestamp.
+[5 hours]
+  4. `Database` [40 hours subtotal]
+  After this stage user can save each daily task list result to SQLite data and query the data from it.
+  Database table for list item, productive rating, distraction rating, and time stamp.
+[40 hours]
+  5. `Request GitHub commit data page` [20 hours subtotal]
+  Text field for user input from GitHub user account name and repository name.
+[1 hour]
+  Http request from GitHub.
+[19 hours]
+  6. `Graph setup page` [20 hours subtotal]
+  Text field and Spinner for user input info to build the graph.
+[2 hour]
+  Use String match search the recorded data from database.
+[7 hours]
+  Generate list of search result with checkbox.
+[11 hours]
+  7. `Graph result page` [16 hours subtotal]
+  Get graph data from Graph setup page.
+[1 hour]
+  Bar chart and line graph, use dummy data for test expected result.
+[15 hours]
+  8. `Debug and testing` [8 hours subtotal]
+  Test on both emulator and phone for the contents.
+[3 hours]
+  Test correctness of the calculation.
+[5 hours]
+  9. `Refinement` [22 hours subtotal]
+  Add font, color, search for free images, and logo icon.
+[11 hours]
+  Refine contents and features.
+[11 hours]
+  10. `Repeat step 8 and 9` [200 hours subtotal]
+  Repeat testing and refinements. [until satisfy or spent 200 hours]
+  11. `Documentation` [40 hours subtotal]
+  Write user guide.
+[8 hours]
+  Write technical specification.
+[24 hours]
+  Write powerpoint presentation for the app.
+[8 hours]